 Cost-efficiency – using SimScale, users pay only for what they use, achieving the best cost/ performance in the engineering process;

-Breaking knowledge barriers – any SimScale operation is easy to learn and to use.
-“With SimScale, we have this unique situation that for the first time in the history of simulation software, the functionality itself, the people, the content and the know-how are all brought together in one place, on one platform which can ultimately help everybody to learn simulation faster and apply it more effectively,” said David Heiny, Managing Director and Co-Founder SimScale in an interview for DEVELOP3D LIVE magazine.
+Breaking knowledge barriers – any SimScale operation is easy to learn and use.
+“With SimScale, we have this unique situation that for the first time in the history of simulation software, the functionality itself, the people, the content, and the know-how are all brought together in one place, on one platform which can ultimately help everybody to learn simulation faster and apply it more effectively,” said David Heiny, Managing Director and Co-Founder SimScale in an interview for DEVELOP3D LIVE magazine.

 SimScale’s CEO David Heiny tests the capabilities of the platform to solve a real-life engineering problem.
 Fill in the form and watch this free webinar to learn more!